colesturza/ECEN5033-Assignments/assignment_4/k8s_installation_for_class/README.md

+# Assignment 4

+Assignment 4 for ECEN5033 DevOps in the Cloud.

 # Instructions

 1. Use the Vagrant file exactly as I provide, and do vagrant up.
 You can increase memory and CPU, but do not decrease.